NAMFI: Medical tourism key to driving economic growth | TODAY.NG

 In his keynote address, the former Nigeria Ambassador to United Kingdom, Dr. Christopher Kolade, said the country has lost billions of naira to other countries due to medical tourism and government failure to give total focus implementation to the sector.

-He called for an upgrade of the country’s medical facilities in order meet international standards and reduces the number of Nigerians travelling to other countries to seek medical care.
+He called for an upgrade of the country’s medical facilities in order meet international standards and reduce the number of Nigerians travelling to other countries to seek medical care.

 He said the decision by Nigerian doctors in diaspora to come back home and support the country with standard health facilities was a fortune to the country’s health sector, adding that the country should give them the support and expertise they needed to deliver.